 Lim Hu Tai Su Shrine offers a good insight into the strong influence of Hokkien Chinese culture in Phuket.
 Many Phuket people are descendants of Chinese immigrants who arrived in large numbers in the 1800s and early 1900s to work in the island’s thriving tin mine industry and set up related merchant businesses.

 Phuket Town grew a lot over those years, and many of the Sino-Portuguese shophouses and shrines built during the heady tin-mining days still stand today.
-The Phuket Vegetarian Festival has been around since the early 1800s, but it really started to grow in size and stature (and shock value!) in the 1990s.
+The Phuket Vegetarian Festival has been around since the early 1800s, but it grew in size and stature (and shock value!) in the 1990s.

 That’s when Lim Hu Tai Su Shrine became integrated into the festival after its restoration and when the caretaker at the time summoned ‘holy fire’ from China.
-Before that, the worship of Lim Hu Tai Su was based at Bang Neaw Shrine.
+Before that, Lim Hu Tai Su worship was based at Bang Neaw Shrine.

 When to visit Lim Hu Tai Su Shrine

-Lim Hu Tai Su Shrine is located some distance from the busy Old Town area, and there’s not much else of historical interest to see in the immediate area.
+Lim Hu Tai Su Shrine is located some distance from the busy old town area, and there’s not much historical interest to see in the immediate area.
 It’s a non-touristy part of town for sure.
 The street is lined with local food shops, a school, and businesses catering to the local community like a hair salon and flower shop.

 Lim Hu Tai Su Shrine Info